Log into Atlassian Cloud using External OAuth/OIDC Provider

 Atlassian Cloud has become very popular in the last couple of years.
-Atlassian Cloud offers very competitive pricing, especially for small user-tier applications.
+It offers competitive pricing, especially for small user-tier applications.
+Since the announcement of Server discontinuation by Atlassian, more and more customers are moving to Cloud and Data Center.
 You can check out our article to see if Atlassian Cloud is a good option for you here – Atlassian’s Server License Discontinuation: What are your options?

-Yes!
-It is possible with miniOrange Identity Brokering Service.
+YES!
+It’s possible with miniOrange’s Identity Brokering Service.

 On the miniOrange side, you must configure

 - Atlassian Access SAML SSO Application as a Service Provider and miniOrange as an Identity Provider